 This course requires students to focus on the development of reading skills at the most basic level with an emphasis on vocabulary building, grammar, syntax, mechanics, and pronunciation.
-Proper utilization of bilingual dictionaries as a key component in second language acquisition is stressed.
-Students must take this course and ESL Beginner Writing together as a two-period daily block.
+Proper utilization of bilingual dictionaries as a key component in second

 Students will develop and build skills by reading a variety of challenging books and magazines in addition to using software designed for English Language Learners.